OmarMiah/news-of-the-world/README.md

   * TfidVectorizer

 ## Getting Started
+> Get this code running on your machine
 ----- step by step instructions on how to use application / build app on local machine -----

 ## Training
+> What's the secret sauce?
 ----- a brief description on features/ vectorizers/ and regression -----
 ----- sample code -----

 ## Results
+> Journey to the end of the rainbow
 ----- outline results and findings -----

 ## Extra Resources
+> Extra reading on this topic (updated as often as possible)
 * Examples of Vectorizers: https://towardsdatascience.com/a-complete-exploratory-data-analysis-and-visualization-for-text-data-29fb1b96fb6a
 * TechTalks GPT-3: https://bdtechtalks.com/2020/08/17/openai-gpt-3-commercial-ai/